 Next, the air chuck and barbed fitting must be inserted into the end of the air hose.

 This takes a good amount of effort.
-The hair spray acts as a lubricant but later dries out, leaving everything stuck in place.
+The hairspray acts as a lubricant but later dries out, leaving everything stuck in place.

 Using the Haltec air chuck couldn’t be much easier.

-Grasp the knurled rings and pull towards the air hose, to slide the collar back.
+Grasp the knurled rings and pull towards the air hose to slide the collar back.
 Put the chuck over a valve stem, and push the collar down, towards the wheel.

 The chuck will lock onto the valve stem.
 To remove the chuck, simply pull back on the collar.

 Rather than just stuffing 26 feet of electrical cord and air hose into the bag, I use Velcro One-Wrap Thin Ties to neatly coil and hold the cord and hose.
-At 8 inches long and 1/2 in wide, these reusable ties can be used to secure many different items, inside your 4Runner, garage, toolbox, and more.
+At 8 inches long and 1/2 inch wide, these reusable ties can be used to secure many different items, inside your 4Runner, garage, toolbox, and more.

-I’ve found that the exterior pockets are nice for storing my tire deflators, along with a few other tire-related items like spare valve caps, and valve cores.
+I’ve found that the exterior pockets are nice for storing my tire deflators, along with a few other tire-related items like spare valve caps and valve cores.

 Questions or comments?
 Leave them below!